U.S. charges, sanctions Iranians for global cyber attacks on behalf of Tehran

 INTERNET FIRMS ALERTED

-Friday's indictment in U.S. District Court in New York said the Iranian hackers did extensive background research of university professors before sending them "spearphishing" emails tailored to their academic interests and scholarly published articles.
+Friday's indictment in U.S. District Court in New York said the Iranian hackers did extensive background research of university professors before sending them "spearphishing" emails tailored to academic interests and scholarly publications.

 The emails purported to be from professors at another university and indicated the sender had read an article written by them, prosecutors said.

-The emails would then direct recipients to click on links to related articles that would direct victims to a malicious internet domain that appeared similar to the victim's actual university portal, where they would be prompted to enter their login credentials.
+The emails would then direct recipients to click on links to related articles directing them to a malicious internet domain that appeared similar to the victims' actual university portal, where they would be prompted to enter their login credentials.

 Once accounts were compromised, the hackers would steal reams of academic data and intellectual property related to science and technology, engineering, social sciences and medicine, the indictment said.

-Stolen data was obtained to benefit Iran's Revolutionary Guard and sold within Iran through the websites Megapaper and Gigapaper to universities in Iran, prosecutors said.
+Stolen data was obtained to benefit Iran's Revolutionary Guard and sold in Iran through the websites Megapaper and Gigapaper to universities there, prosecutors said.

 'PASSWORD SPRAYING'